China Premier Li seeks to bolster his country's economic outlook at the Shanghai export fair

 Those barriers have since been substantially reduced and now cost around AU$2 billion ($1.3 billion).

-“The fact that it is the first visit in seven years to our major trading partner is a very positive step and I look forward to constructive discussions and dialogue with the president and the premier during my visit to Shanghai and Beijing,” Albanese said.
+“The fact that it is the first visit in seven years to our major trading partner is a very positive step and I look forward to constructive discussions and dialogue with the president and the premier during my visit to Shanghai and Beijing,” Albanese said prior to his departure on Saturday.

+At a luncheon in Shanghai on Sunday, Albanese said he was planning to discuss joint approaches to climate change, challenges to agriculture and cooperation in the arts, and said, despite its ups and downs, the relationship continued to be “based on respect, maturity, and mutual benefit.”

+“Australia will cooperate where we can, disagree where we must and engage in our national interest,” Albanese said.
+“Dialogue with China is vital to helping secure peace, prosperity and security in our region and globally, and to navigate the challenges and opportunities our region will face this century.”

 More than 200 Australian companies are being represented at the Shanghai fair.